Georgie Purcell

-Georgie Purcell (born 13 July 1992) is an Australian politician.
+Georgina Purcell (born 13 July 1992) is an Australian politician.
 Elected to the Victorian Legislative Council at the 2022 state election, she represents the Animal Justice Party and is currently the party's sole MP in the Victorian Parliament.
 During her term as an MP, she has advocated for a number of issues relating to animal welfare.
 Purcell supports a ban on duck hunting, has named offenders in the greyhound racing industry under parliamentary privilege, and passed a motion for an inquiry into pig welfare.
 Purcell supports the expansion of regional abortion services, has called for a ceasefire in the Gaza war, and believes in expanding labour rights for sex workers.

 Early life and career

 Purcell was born and raised in the town of Inverleigh, in southwestern Victoria.
 She was raised Presbyterian, but is currently irreligious.
 Purcell is a former lawyer and holds a double degree from Deakin University in law and communications/politics.
+Amidst her studies at Deakin, Purcell worked as a topless waitress and stripper, which was outed without her consent to her university classmates, which she described as "the most severe of betrayals".

 Following completion of her studies, she worked as a digital campaigner at United Voice (now United Workers Union), a communications adviser at Industry Super Australia, and as Chief of Staff to Andy Meddick prior to being elected to the Victorian Parliament.
 Purcell has also campaigned against horse racing in Australia, and has been involved with the Coalition for the Protection of Racehorses since as early as 2013.

 As of 2019, Purcell was the social media coordinator for the Coalition Against Duck Shooting.

 Then the president of animal welfare group Oscar's Law, Purcell started a petition in 2021 opposing a proposed puppy farm in the New South Wales town of Moama, stating that the proposed operator of the business had previously employed a man charged with animal cruelty offences, and that stronger regulations were required in New South Wales to address puppy farms.
 Although the petition received over 38,000 signatures, it was unsuccessful, with Murray River Council approving the puppy farm's development application by a vote of five to four.
 In the same year, Purcell joined Animal Justice MP Emma Hurst in presenting a petition to the electorate office of Adam Marshall (then New South Wales' Minister for Agriculture) calling for the ban of puppy farms in New South Wales.